 We know that saving for Retirement is necessary, but what if you also have kids and want to start planning for their college education?
-Saving for both college and retirement can be a challenge, but according to financial advisors there are three key steps to tackle both!
+Saving for the future, both college and retirement can be a challenge, but according to financial advisors, there are three key steps to tackle both!

 Step 1: Fund your employee retirement account first